hamidgasmi/training.computerscience.cloud.aws/README.md

 	- [More details](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html#route-tables-priority)
 - Limits:
 - Best Practice:
-	- It is recommended not to update the main route table
+	- It's recommended not to update the main route table
-	- It is particularly recommended not to add the route to the Internet Gateway in the main route table:
+	- It's particularly recommended not to add the route to the Internet Gateway in the main route table:
 	- Since by default, all VPC's Subnets are associated "implicitly" to the main route table
 	- All existing and future subnets could be public by default (if Public IP is enabled)
 - Associations: